OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/head-mounted-interface.markdown

 // Rez: Number of cube activated / Number of cube.
 Position in Space .... + map + "gun sight" for the style.

+Check the [dat.gui](https://code.google.com/p/dat-gui/) library which offers avery easilly a basic overlay in the corner system.

 ## b) Active Interface
 An experimentation.
 What about if you had this menu in front of you, static, and that you could active its element with the *onlonggaze()* function we saw previously?
 Might make you dizzy, but there is a price for super power!
 We'll see together if it's a working choice.